Darien DUI Stops

 Individuals may think that they are being helpful, however, anything they say can be used against them.
 Often, when someone is pulled out of the vehicle, they are being arrested for a DUI already, regardless of what they say or do.
 Anything they are saying or doing is only giving the officer more evidence against them.

-Rights During a Stop
+Do I Have Rights During a DUI Stop in Darien?

 A Darien DUI traffic stop is usually legal regardless of whether an individual is read their Miranda rights.
 Typically, the Miranda rights are read once they get to the Darien Police Department, before they offer to let the individual make a statement, because that is when the individual is under arrest.